 - Increased empathy and understanding of the challenges faced by victims of economic abuse

 We can offer both Level 1 and Level 2 accreditation through the Open College Network London for this course.
 To achieve accreditation, learners will need to attend the training and complete a post-course assignment.

 We can deliver our recognising and responding to economic abuse course in person or online via Zoom or Microsoft Teams.

-Level 1 accreditation is available at an additional £50 per person and Level 2 accreditation at an additional £60 per person.
+Level 1 or 2 accreditation is available at an additional charge.

 For more information about our training courses or to discuss any bespoke or specific requirements, please contact: [email protected]